averissimo/loose.rock/README.md

 -   draw.kaplan() : Draw kaplan curves based on Prognostic Index of Risk (calculated by coxph or something else)
 -   my.colors() : My own pallete
 -   my.symbols() : Same with symbols to plots
--   draw.empty.plot() : Draws an empty plot with grid to add data points or lines afterwards
 -   balanced\_data: get balanced train/test sets and cv folds.
 -   gen.synth.xdata(): generate random matrix with pre-determined covariance
 -   run.cache(): keep cache or results of a function